boundary/remedy-tsi-bulkingestion-script/README.md

 	- Change the directory.
 	  $ cd remedy-meter-script
 	- Run maven install
-	  $ mvn install
+	  $ mvn clean install
 	- You can find the build jar file as 	remedy-meter-script-0.0.1-SNAPSHOT-full.jar

 ## How to run ?
-	- Copy jar file to the same location as file changeTemplate.json, incidentTemplate.json
+	- Copy jar file to the location as dist.
 	- Change the incidentTemplate.json/changeTemplate.json configuration (based on description below)
 	- Run jar file
 	  ####java -jar remedy-meter-script-0.0.1-SNAPSHOT-full.jar <incident> <change>
 ## Configuration
    The configuration file contains three major sections.
    - "config":{}
-   - "payload":{}
+   - "eventDefinition":{}
    - "@placeholder" : {}

 ### 1) The config element contains all the required configurations to run this script.